 |January 1, 2022||$14.00 / hour||$15.00 / hour|

 Additionally, some counties have their own minimum wage laws that entitle workers in the county to higher wages.
-For example, starting on January 1, 2021:
+For example, as on January 1, 2023:

 Because exempt employees are entitled to a minimum salary that is twice as high as the minimum hourly wage of nonexempt workers, the location and size of their employer can matter, as well as the date.

-In January, 2021, an exempt employee at a small business with 25 or fewer workers in a county without its own minimum wage law is entitled to a salary level of at least $54,080.
-Exempt employees who work for larger businesses or in counties with their own minimum wage law will have a higher minimum salary threshold.
+In January, 2023, an exempt employee at a business in a county without its own minimum wage law is entitled to a salary level of at least $64,480.

 As you can see, exempt employees in California benefit from state employment laws that require a higher minimum salary than what would be required, under federal law.
 In some cases, the difference is quite significant.